HLXII/Evolve-Autoscript/README.md

 * Refactor Auto settings that depend on Auto Priority Limits to have Auto Priority mode and Normal Priority Mode (independent of autoPriority Limits) (AutoEmploy, AutoTax, AutoCraft[?], AutoTrade, AutoSupport, AutoSmelter, AutoFactory, AutoDroid, AutoGraphene)
 * Auto Gene
 * Cheat Menu (Demagorddon plz ignore).
 Will allow editing the global variable of the save.
 Hopefully for people wanting to restore some lost resources or fixing a save bug.
+* Improve Auto Employ (Depending on Auto Priority for craftsman, manage morale with entertainers, manage farmers with food rate)